 Little wonder either, considering that the most powerful man in Serbia, at least, is a former ultra-nationalist, who now pursues an “anti-corruption crusade” with the same vigor with which he once pursued the dream (nightmare) of “Greater Serbia.”
 Only that in becoming a darling of the European establishment, Aleksandar Vucic never did quite repudiate his past self.

-Across the region, as The Economist writes, extenze and viagra together the coming year promises to be one of contestation though with elections expected in both Serbia and Bosnia-Herzegovina.
+Across the region, as The Economist writes, the coming year promises to be one of contestation though with elections expected in both Serbia and Bosnia-Herzegovina.
 In the case of BiH, however, this expectation remains tenuous: with no solution(s) in sight to the “Sejdic-Finci” impasse, the EU promise of not recognizing the elections looms large.
-Meanwhile, as the fallout of Croatia’s same-sex marriage referendum continues, as do tensions with purchase cialis the female and cialis Serb community, the promise of genuine democratic consolidation will viagra be over the counter though EU membership appears to be an axiom in doubt.
+Meanwhile, as the fallout of Croatia’s same-sex marriage referendum continues, as do tensions with the Serb community, the promise of genuine democratic consolidation though EU membership appears to be an axiom in doubt.

 In short, the directions of both the greater Middle East and the Balkans in 2014 depend greatly on the emergence of new political actors and their ability to resist the repression of the old guards.
 Unless this occurs, the old regimes and their tendencies will be a long time dissolving yet.